 Side note: This one isn’t a setback but it should be noted.
 My wedding photography instructor, Christina Craft, is amazing.
 She recognized my potential and she was the second photographer to impact my career and made me believe in myself.
 She asked me to second shoot for her that summer, and I was at her studio while she was telling an engaged couple about my talents.
 It felt weird to brag or draw attention to myself so I humbly declined the compliments.
 After they left she told me that I had to have confidence in myself or I wouldn’t be able to sell my work.
 Lightbulb moment #1 (of 500 I would learn from Christina): It’s okay to be confident.
 This led to my philosophy to be honest and passionate, put yourself out there and believe in what you’re doing.
 In turn, people will believe in you.

 Setback #2: Shortly after graduating photography school, my laptop randomly crashed and I lost everything I photographed while I was in school.
-Lightbulb moment #2: Back your shit up.
+Lightbulb moment #2: Back your stuff up.